Ever wonder who those people are making rude, negative comments on YouTube behind the “security” of a username?

-If the video-sharing site has its way, you may have to wonder no longer.
+If the video-sharing site has its way, that will soon change.

-According to a report by Mashable, YouTube is urging its users to use their full names when commenting on, and uploading, clips.
-The alternative for the screen name associated with YouTube would include a picture and full name from a user's Google+ account.
+In a report by Mashable, YouTube is urging its users to use their full names when commenting on, and uploading clips.
+The alternative for the screen name associated with YouTube, would include a picture and full name from users Google+ account.
 If the option is declined, a reason for doing so must be chosen on the site.
-(Google purchased YouTube for $1.65 billion in 2006.)

-Social media has flourished partly because of the ability of those who use it to remain anonymous.
-While some voluntarily reveal their names, many freely give their opinion, good or bad, behind the wall of a created user name.
+Social media has largely lived behind the ability of those who use it to remain anonymous.
+While some voluntarily reveal their names, many freely give their opinion, good or bad, behind the wall of a created username.
 It has provided an open forum to post negative comments with the safety of not receiving any repercussions.

 Follow Jamar Hudson: @jamarhudson